Source configuration

 -

-- Only expose fields needed for log analysis
+- Only expose columns needed for log analysis

-- Configure severity field if your logs have severity/level information
+- Configure severity column/rules if your logs have severity information

 -